Climate

 Carbon dioxide driven into the ocean is acidifying it, which is dire for the life in it.

-The permafrost across northern continents is thawing and releasing jets of methane — a terrible feedback loop and a starkly visible proof of global heating.
+The permafrost across northern continents is thawing and releasing jets of methane — a terrible feedback loop and a starkly visible symptom of global heating.

 Does it matter?
 Won't it be rather nice to get warmer?
 No. We're heading for a desert world.